WEDNESDAY May 25th, 7 - 9pm, Speech & Silence - Transcending all Dualities - with David Weinstein, Roshi

 It is Memorial Day weekend, a time to think of those who lost their lives in conflicts.
 Also a time to reflect on life and death in general.
 When someone we care about dies, it can feel as impossible a situation as building something with no seams.
 How can you build something without joining one thing to another?
 The loss of a loved one feels anything but seamless, more like a rip in the fabric of the world as we know it.
 The silence of the teacher's response opens the space for the possibility that life and death are one seamless fabric.

 What's Coming Up

 "Koan meditation is a way of showing up for your own life.

-"The ancient wisdom of Zen koans tells how to make room in your life for the unaccountable.
+The ancient wisdom of Zen koans tells how to make room in your life for the unaccountable.
 You don’t have to worry your way through a predicament; it’s more like when you hear music and your body just dances.
 Koans are a great treasure that anyone can bring to life.
 They can show how to be at home in the universe including your own skin and situation.
 You sit or work or talk and don’t add anything to it.
 You don’t criticize anything your mind offers.
 You don’t need to assess or improve the moment.
 And if you are criticizing the moment or your own state of mind, you don’t criticize that.
 In that way compassion appears.
 That way you show up for your own life."

 — John Tarrant Roshi, Director and Founder of Pacific Zen Institute